-Judge Jansen dissent said party cannot obtain judicial review of qualifications of arbitrators prior to award.
+Judge Jansen dissent said party cannot obtain judicial review of qualifications of arbitrators pre-award.
 No claim selection involved fraud or other infirmity that would invalidate arbitration agreement, or any claim appointee had inappropriate relationship with party.
-Plaintiff required to wait until after award to raise issue in proceeding to vacate.
 9 USC 10.